Sejtanic/Movie-Seach-App/README.md

 Step 1 : Clone this repository on your device

-Step 2: Navigate to cloned folder and open terminal at top level
+Step 2: Navigate to cloned folder and open terminal at top level in cloned folder

 Step 3: Run command :  npm install